partigabor/spice/content/meta/terms.md

 bookToc: false
 ---

-⚓ Website Under Development ⚓

 # Terms & conditions

-Right now the website and the database are still under development, use with caution.
+The website and the database are still under development, please use with a grain of salt.